pyxem/pyxem/doc/analysing_nbed_data.rst

 Refining peak positions
 -----------------------

-Next, we can refine each peak position using centre of mass, using :py:meth:`~pixstem.pixelated_stem_class.PixelatedSTEM.peak_position_refinement_com`
+Next, we can refine each peak position using centre of mass, using :py:meth:`~pixstem.pixelated_stem_class.PixelatedSTEM.peak_position_refinement_com`:

 .. code-block:: python